Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 4. Locate the **"Crunchyroll Series Id"** field in the "External IDs" section
 5. Paste the ID and save
 6. Run a library scan

+For the EpisodeId, click on any episode and then it appears in the URL `https://www.crunchyroll.com/watch/**<id>**/slug-title`

+For SeasonIds it gets a little more technical, but you can find them in the Crunchyroll API response for the series.
+1. Go to the main series page on Crunchyroll
+2. Open the browser's developer tools (F12)
+3. Navigate to the "Network" tab
+4. Refresh the page and search for a request to `https://www.crunchyroll.com/content/v2/cms/series/**<id>**/seasons`
+5. Inside the response, you will find the season IDs for each season of the series

 #### Option 2: Via Folder Name